 Use research skills, writing skills and written & oral communications skills.

 Develop critical thinking skills, problem solving skills and evaluative skills.

 Practice and use leadership skills in a real life global situation.

 Understand the need for peace and conflict resolution throughout the world while developing their own conflict resolution and debating skills.

 *Executive Function, Research, & Literacy Skills

-In June of 2017, Executive Director Chloe Reed participated in the MMUN training in order to bring the program to Montessori del Mar.
-All students in the upper classroom will participate in the classroom study component and those who choose will attend one MMUN conference each year.
+In June of 2017, Executive Director Chloe Reed and Upper Elementary teacher Ray West participated in the MMUN training in order to bring the program to Montessori del Mar Community School.
+All students in the upper classroom will participate in the classroom study component and those who choose will attend the MMUN conference.
 The MMUN experience is extended to the entire MdM learning community through student presentations and debates performed for the lower classroom students and parents.